openenclave/openenclave/docs/ApiGuidelines.md

 Internal API requirements:

-* Internal APIs must not appear in any header file that is published to the build directory
+* Internal APIs must not appear in any header file that is published to the SDK package output directory
 * Internal APIs should ideally be documented using doxygen markup in the private header files
 * Internal APIs must not be used in sample code